Getting “paid what you are worth” is an expression that’s been around forever. Are you getting paid what you’re worth in your current fitness job?

 Take advantage of this very exciting opportunity.
 Make sure you do your homework if you are relocating.
 Study cost of living adjustments, parking fees, different insurance rates and more!

 Make sure you give your old company proper notice and leave on a great note.
-Employers will remember your last couple weeks, how you performed and your attitude more than your tenure at the job.
+Employers will remember your last couple of weeks, how you performed and your attitude more than your tenure at the job.
 Your fitness career has turned a new chapter; work hard and enjoy the ride!

 Alan Cohen is the Founder/President of FitnessJobs.com and a career expert in the health and fitness industry.
 He can be reached by email: firstname.lastname@example.org or by calling 800-259-4397.